-The best thing about Instagram (in our humble opinion) is that it allows you to engage with your audience on a regular basis!
+The best thing about Instagram (in our humble opinion) is that it allows you to engage with your audience on a regular basis.
 People want to connect with you but you have to give them something to connect with if you want to them to engage.
 The easiest way to do this is just by sharing your thoughts on something and then asking questions.
 For example, maybe you share that you struggle with productivity and the different things you’ve tried in order to be more productive, then ask your followers for their best productivity tips.
 Or you can keep things simple and ask “this or that” or “what’s your favorite” type questions to give your followers an easy way to engage with you.

 Remember that Instagram is a social platform, so give people a reason to socialize with you!
-If you’re just talking “at” your followers and not asking them to engage with you, you are going to have a harder time getting more comments!
+If you’re just talking “at” your followers and not asking them to engage with you, you are going to have a harder time getting more comments.

 Start a Series

 Starting a series can be a great way to plan your Instagram content in advance as well as get your followers looking excited about the things that you plan share.
 For example, every Tuesday, Elle shares a #tuesdaytip in her Instagram stories and on Wednesdays we share #wednesdaywisdom on the Styled Stock Society Instagram.
 We pull quotes from our blog posts and other content and repurpose it for these weekly Instagram series which saves a ton of time since we don’t have to come up with new post ideas!
-You could also do something like #saturdayshoutout where you shout out other creative entrepreneurs or people you admire or something like #selfcaresunday where you show how you are treating yourself before a busy work week.
+You could also do something like #saturdayshoutout where you shout out you clients/customers or something like #selfcaresunday where you show how you are treating yourself before a busy work week.

 Run a Promotion

-If you want to get more eyes on your products, grow your Instagram following, or get more people to engage with your brand, consider running a promotion!
+If you want to get more eyes on your products, grow your Instagram following, or get more people to engage with your brand, consider running a promotion.
 There are a ton of different ways to do this – for example, you could run a limited time sale that you promote only to your Instagram followers where you would share a unique code or link with them to purchase.
 You could also run a giveaway and ask your followers to comment or tag a friend to enter to win.
-Ultimately, don’t forget that the point of running the promotion is that you want to reward your Instagram followers in some way!
+Ultimately, don’t forget that the point of running the promotion is that you want to reward your Instagram followers in some way.